 Your appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.
 If you are travelling at very short notice, try to book an appointment and discuss the circumstances with our nurse.

 Most travel vaccines are provided free of charge to our registered patients.
-These include Hepatitis A, Typhoid and Tetanus vaccinations.
+These include Hepatitis A and Typhoid vaccinations.
 For some vaccines we may charge a fee (e.g. Hepatitis B).
 Malaria prophylaxis is not provided by the NHS and for some anti-malarial drugs we will issue a private prescription and this incurs a charge of £10.
 The pharmacy will then also charge the full fee for the medication.

 Travel Health Questionnaire